Cecil County Public Schools -

 Cecil County Public Schools Transportation

-“Real Time GPS” has proven itself to help save money and provide useful data to both parents and students and we have equipped all of our route buses with real time GPS.
+“Real Time GPS” has proven itself to help save money and provide useful data to both parents and students.
+All of our route buses are equipped with real time GPS.

 Please discuss with your student the importance of proper bus behavior.
-Improper student behavior that distracts the driver from watching the road jeopardizes all the students on the bus.
+Improper student behavior, that distracts the driver from watching the road, jeopardizes all the students on the bus.
 Reinforce your expectation of safe behavior while on the bus.
-Your help and support will result in a safer, more pleasant ride to and from school for all students and will prevent your child from receiving negative consequences for unsafe behavior.
-Please understand that when students receive disciplinary consequences it is to reinforce safe behaviors so that they become safe bus riders.
+Your help and support will result in a safer, more pleasant ride to and from school for all students and will prevent your child from receiving consequences for unsafe behavior.
+Please understand that when students receive consequences it is to reinforce safe behaviors so that they become safe bus riders.

-After the first day bus pick up times will be adjusted by the driver so students need to arrive early those first five days until the runs settle into a rhythm.
+After the first few days, bus pick-up times will be adjusted by the driver so students need to arrive fifteen minutes early those first five days until the runs settle into a rhythm.
 Students need to be at the bus stop, ready to load on time, and be visible to the driver as the bus approaches the stop.
 They are safer at the stop before the bus arrives than running to the stop after it arrives and less chance of missing the bus.
 Drivers are required to slow and look for students at the authorized bus stop but are not required to stop if no one is visible.
-Please do not ask the driver for special stops or arrangements as that may subject the driver to disciplinary action or result in a substitute driver missing the pickup.
+Please do not ask the driver for special stops or arrangements as that may subject the driver to disciplinary action or result in a substitute driver missing the pick-up.

 Supervisor of Transportation

 If you have questions email CCPS Transportation WebMaster at WebMasterTrans@ccps.org